Scottw1105/Underdog-BestBall-Completed-Exposure/README.md

 2. Download this repository as a .zip file.
 At the top of this page, there is a green button that says "Code".
 Click it, and select "Download ZIP" from the dropdown menu.

-3. Open the downloaded .zip file, click into the folder that says `Underdog-Results-Extract-main`, then again into the `zip` folder.
+3. Open the downloaded .zip file, click into the folder that says `Underdog-BestBall-Completed-Exposure-master`, then again into the `zip` folder.
 Select the .zip file and extract it somewhere on your computer.

 4. Navigate back to `chrome://extensions/` in your browser.
 In your operating system's file explorer, select that .zip file you just extracted, then drag & drop it onto the chrome extension page.
 You should now see the extension on that page.